Kakure nenbutsu: Persecution

 Kakure nenbutsu continued into the Edo period and were persecuted as secret organizations.
 In one instance, 1,700 believers were arrested.
 However, believers remained quite faithful and would send donations in secret to the Hongan-ji temples in Kyoto.
 Some members would appeal to Hongan-ji to help them with preserving orthodoxy.

 Survival

 Some kakure nenbutsu lineages departed from orthodox Shinshū and merged with yamabushi and other secret, esoteric practices.
-These groups, called kayakabe, continued to survive as of 1999, although there were virtually no young members.
+These groups, called kayakabe, continued to survive as of 1999, although there were virtually no young members among them.

 The term kakushi nenbutsu (隠し念仏) refers to a different type of "hidden Amida Buddhism" practiced in the Tohoku region.
 Unlike kakure nenbutsu, kakushi nenbutsu still exist today as unregistered religious groups.